Yash-Patel26/trevel_admin/backend/README.md

-# Trevel Admin - Zero-Downtime Deployment
+# Trevel Admin Backend - Zero-Downtime Deployment

 ## 🎯 Overview

-This backend now supports **zero-downtime deployments** with automated CI/CD via GitHub Actions.
+This is the **Admin Panel Backend** for Trevel's fleet management system.
+It supports **zero-downtime deployments** with automated CI/CD via GitHub Actions.

 ## 🚀 Quick Start